By Mexico specialist Anna

 Beneath the endless-seeming green jungle you’ll see from the plane window, the vast limestone shelf of the Yucatán is a honeycomb of underground rivers and pools.
 Some of these pools or sinkholes — known to the Maya as cenotes (‘sacred wells’) — are open to the elements and the surrounding jungle.
 Others are water-filled caverns, with only chinks of light falling onto their mineral-rich waters.

-There are thousands of cenotes all over the region, several close to Tulum.
+There are thousands of cenotes all over the region.
 When you swim in one, you can see why the Maya believed them to be portals for communicating with the gods.
 The water is so pure and clear you can often see catfish and other tropical fish swimming below you, with or without a mask.
 The water itself is pleasantly cool and refreshing, not glacially cold.
 Many cenotes are deep, so young children will require supervision.
 More confident swimmers will love snorkeling under their own steam.

-Although there are cenotes close to Tulum, they can get busy.
-For a quieter experience, I’d recommend Cenote Yokdzonot, a 20 minute drive from Chichén Itzà.
+For a quieter experience, I’d recommend Cenote Yokdzonot, a 20-minute drive from Chichén Itzá.
 It looks like a vast, deep-sided swimming hole.
-Vegetation hides the pool from view until the very last second; long vines stretch down into the water, which changes shades dramatically depending on the light – sometimes parakeet green, sometimes midnight blue.
+Vegetation hides the pool from view until the very last second; long vines stretch down into the water, which changes shades dramatically depending on the light — sometimes parakeet green, sometimes midnight blue.
 You might see hummingbirds buzzing around, while fish dart beneath you.